ha2emnomer/GSKPy/README.md

-This an implementation of Gaining-sharing knowlegde algorithm (GSK) in python.
+This an implementation of Gaining-sharing knowledge algorithm (GSK) in python.
 [GSK](https://link.springer.com/article/10.1007/s13042-019-01053-x) is a nature inspired algorithm for solving real parameter optimization problems.
 GSK has two main stages the junior and senior phases each has a different mutation, the dimensions (or parameters) are changed by the mutations of both the junior and senior phases at the same time.
-GSK is a reabile and stable otpimization algorithm.
+GSK is a  reliable and stable optimization algorithm.
 The repository also includes a visualization module for visualizing GSK runs.
 The code have been tested on CEC 2017 benchmark functions.
 Two version of GSK the BasicGSK and BasicGSKLSPR (with linear propulation reduction).